 We searched scientific databases for clinical trials comparing medication and non-medication-based treatments for epilepsy in people with Alzheimer's disease.
 We wanted to evaluate how well the treatment worked and if it had any side effects.

-We included and analyzed one randomized controlled trial (a clinical study where people are randomly put into one or two or more treatment groups) with 95 participants.
-Concerning the proportion of participants with seizure freedom, no significant differences were found between the antiepileptic drugs (levetiracetam versus lamotrigine, levetiracetam versus phenobarbital, and lamotrigine versus phenobarbital).
-It seemed that levetiracetam could improve cognition (thinking) and lamotrigine could relieve depression; while phenobarbital and lamotrigine could worsen cognition, and levetiracetam and phenobarbital could worsen mood.
+We included and analyzed one randomized controlled trial (a clinical study where people are randomly put into one or two (or more) treatment groups) with 95 participants.
+Concerning the proportion of participants with freedom from seizures, no significant differences were found between the antiepileptic drugs (levetiracetam versus lamotrigine, levetiracetam versus phenobarbital, and lamotrigine versus phenobarbital).
+It seemed that levetiracetam could improve cognition (thinking) and lamotrigine could relieve depression, while phenobarbital and lamotrigine could worsen cognition, and levetiracetam and phenobarbital could worsen mood.

-The quality of the evidence from the study was very low and results should be interpreted with caution.
-Large randomized controlled trials, which have a double-blind parallel-group design, are required to determine how effective and well tolerated treatments are for epilepsy in people with Alzheimer's disease.
+The certainty of the evidence for all the outcomes from the study were very low.
+This means that we are very uncertain about the results and they should be interpreted with caution.
+Large randomized controlled trials are required to determine how effective and well tolerated treatments are for epilepsy in people with Alzheimer's disease.

-This review does not provide sufficient evidence to support LEV, PB or LTG for the treatment of epilepsy in people with AD.
-Regarding efficacy and tolerability, no significant differences were found between LEV, PB and LTG.
-Large randomized controlled trials with a double-blind, parallel-group design are required to determine the efficacy and tolerability of treatment for epilepsy in people with AD.
+This review does not provide sufficient evidence to support levetiracetam, phenobarbital or lamotrigine for the treatment of epilepsy in people with Alzheimer's disease.
+Regarding efficacy and tolerability, no significant differences were found between levetiracetam, phenobarbital and lamotrigine.

-To assess the efficacy and tolerability of pharmacological or non-pharmacological interventions for the treatment of epilepsy in people with AD (including sporadic AD and dominantly inherited AD).
+To assess the efficacy and tolerability of pharmacological or non-pharmacological interventions for the treatment of epilepsy in people with Alzheimer's disease (including sporadic Alzheimer's disease and dominantly inherited Alzheimer's disease).

-We included randomized and quasi-randomized controlled trials investigating treatment for epilepsy in people with AD, with the outcomes of proportion of participants with seizure freedom or proportion of participants experiencing adverse events.
+We included randomized and quasi-randomized controlled trials investigating treatment for epilepsy in people with Alzheimer's disease, with the primary outcomes of proportion of participants with seizure freedom and proportion of participants experiencing adverse events.

 Two review authors independently screened the titles and abstracts of identified records, selected studies for inclusion, extracted data, cross-checked the data for accuracy and assessed the methodological quality.
-We performed no meta-analyses due to the limited available data.
+We performed no meta-analyses due to there being limited available data.

-We included one randomized controlled trial on pharmacological interventions with 95 participants.
+We included one randomized controlled trial (RCT) on pharmacological interventions; the trial included 95 participants.
 No studies were found for non-pharmacological interventions.
-Concerning the proportion of participants with seizure freedom, no significant differences were found for the comparisons of levetiracetam (LEV) versus lamotrigine (LTG) (risk ratio (RR) 1.20, 95% confidence interval (CI) 0.53 to 2.71), LEV versus phenobarbital (PB) (RR 1.01, 95% CI 0.47 to 2.19), or LTG versus PB (RR 0.84, 95% CI 0.35 to 2.02).
-It seemed that LEV could improve cognition and LTG could relieve depression, while PB and LTG could worsen cognition, and LEV and PB could worsen mood.
-Unclear risk of bias was found in allocation, blinding and selective reporting.
-We judged the quality of the evidence to be very low.
+Concerning the proportion of participants with seizure freedom, no significant differences were found for the comparisons of levetiracetam versus lamotrigine (RR) 1.20, 95% CI 0.53 to 2.71; 67 participants; very low-certainty evidence), levetiracetam versus phenobarbital (RR 1.01, 95% CI 0.47 to 2.19; 66 participants; very low-certainty evidence), or lamotrigine versus phenobarbital (RR 0.84, 95% CI 0.35 to 2.02; 57 participants; very low-certainty evidence).
+It seemed that levetiracetam could improve cognition and lamotrigine could relieve depression, while phenobarbital and lamotrigine could worsen cognition, and levetiracetam and phenobarbital could worsen mood.
+The risk of bias relating to allocation, blinding and selective reporting was unclear.
+We judged the certainty of the evidence for all outcomes to be very low.